Transputer: Adoption

 While the transputer was simple but powerful compared to many contemporary designs, it never came close to meeting its goal of being used universally in both CPU and microcontroller roles.
-In the microcontroller market, the market was dominated by 8-bit machines where cost was the most serious consideration.
+In the microcontroller market, the market was dominated by 8-bit machines where cost was under serious consideration.
 Here, even the T2s were too powerful and costly for most users.

 In the computer desktop and workstation field, the transputer was fairly fast (operating at about 10 million instructions per second (MIPS) at 20 MHz).
 This was excellent performance for the early 1980s, but by the time the floating-point unit (FPU) equipped T800 was shipping, other RISC designs had surpassed it.
 This could have been mitigated to a large extent if machines had used multiple transputers as planned, but T800s cost about $400 each when introduced, which meant a poor price/performance ratio.
 Few transputer-based workstation systems were designed; the most notable likely being the Atari Transputer Workstation.

 The transputer was more successful in the field of massively parallel computing, where several vendors produced transputer-based systems in the late 1980s.
 These included Meiko Scientific (founded by ex-Inmos employees), Floating Point Systems, Parsytec, and Parsys.
 Several British academic institutions founded research activities in the application of transputer-based parallel systems, including Bristol Polytechnic's Bristol Transputer Centre and the University of Edinburgh's Edinburgh Concurrent Supercomputer Project.
 Also, the Data Acquisition and Second Level Trigger systems of the High Energy Physics ZEUS Experiment for the Hadron Elektron Ring Anlage (HERA) collider at DESY was based on a network of over 300 synchronously clocked transputers divided into several subsystems.
 These controlled both the readout of the custom detector electronics and ran reconstruction algorithms for physics event selection.